hashicorp/field-workshops-terraform/docs/slides/gcp/terraform-oss/index.md

 name: lab-exercise-1
 # 👩‍💻 Lab Exercise: Terraform Basics
 <br><br>
-In this lab you'll learn how to set up your editor, use the Terraform command line tool, integrate with GCP, and do a few dry runs with different settings.
+In this lab you'll learn how to set up your editor, use the Terraform command line tool, integrate with AWS, and do a few dry runs with different settings.

 Your instructor will provide the URL for the lab environment.